 Ariel Kalil, Ph.D.

-Ariel Kalil is a Professor in the Harris School of Public Policy Studies at the University of Chicago, where she directs the Center for Human Potential and Public Policy.
+Ariel Kalil is a Professor in the Harris School of Public Policy at the University of Chicago, where she directs the Center for Human Potential and Public Policy.
 She also holds an appointment as an Adjunct Professor at the University of Stavanger, Norway, in the Department of Business Administration.
 She is a developmental psychologist who studies how economic conditions and parents’ socioeconomic status affect child development and parental behavior.
 Her recent projects have examined the relationship between parental education and time with children, the effects of the Great Recession on parental behavior and child development, and the association between income inequality and children’s educational attainment.
 Kalil received her PhD in developmental psychology from the University of Michigan.
-Before joining the Harris School faculty in 1999, she completed a postdoctoral fellowship at the University of Michigan's National Poverty Center.
+Before joining Chicago Harris's faculty in 1999, she completed a postdoctoral fellowship at the University of Michigan's National Poverty Center.
 Kalil has received the William T. Grant Foundation Faculty Scholars Award, the Changing Faces of America's Children Young Scholars Award from the Foundation for Child Development, the National Academy of Education/Spencer Postdoctoral Fellowship, and in 2003 she was the first-ever recipient of the Society for Research in Child Development (SRCD) Award for Early Research Contributions.
 Her current work is funded by NICHD and by the MacArthur and Russell Sage Foundations.